 A sheriff officer must show you their identity booklet if you ask for it.

-If you still aren't sure they are who they say they are, you can ask for the name of the firm they work for and call them to check.
+If you're still not sure they are who they say they are, you can ask for the name of the firm they work for and call them to check.

 Entering your home or business